-West Canada Lakes Wilderness
+West Canada Lake Wilderness

-West Canada Lakes Wilderness
+West Canada Lake Wilderness

 Make no mistake: this is real wilderness fishing!
-For true, wild fishing that exceeds expectations for beauty and the fight in the wild brook trout, the West Canada Lake Wilderness is unrivaled.
+For true, wild fishing that exceeds expectations for beauty and the fight in the wild brook trout, the West Canada Lake Wilderness Area is unrivaled.
 The area has more than 50 remote ponds.
 Rumor has it Cedar and Spruce lakes are the best waters for brookies.

 How to get there